Change in eNom Reseller Agreement Terms and Conditions

 d.
 All e-mail communications must be stored for 3 years for auditing purposes.

-If you would like eNom to send renewal notifications on your behalf, click here.
+If you do not want eNom to send renewal notifications on your behalf, click here.

 - For registrations deleted within eight days of expiration, beginning at the time of expiration through deletion, you must permit the registered name holder to renew the expired registration.
 For registrations deleted eight or more days after expiration, beginning at the time of expiration through at least the last eight consecutive days after expiration that the registration is renewable by the registered name holder, you must permit the registered name holder to renew the expired registration.